hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 type : apad
 ---
 ## 2020-11-20
-Does information exchange in bipartisan communication networks increase or decrease partisan bias?
+Central question: Does information exchange in bipartisan communication networks increase or decrease partisan bias?

 What is the drawback of previous studies: people had conversations, so that researchers could not distinguish between the effect of partisan priming, and opposing views.

+### Design & Procedure

 Four groups:
 A control group in which participants have the same political ideology;